You just poured everything you had into an epic piece of content.

 The power lies in your coworkers.

-Think about the networks they have.
+Think about the networks they have and use.
 Almost all of us will have connections in our industry on LinkedIn, and lots of professionals use Twitter for work as well – even just a little bit.

 At Mention, the whole marketing team uses Twitter and LinkedIn professionally in some capacity.
 (Meaning, they’re mostly serious and I tweet about TV 5,000 times per week :X)